-Joint Enrollment - Enrollment by a high school senior in courses at the College concurrently with remaining high school classes.
+Joint Enrollment - Enrollment by a high school senior in courses at Morris Brown College concurrently with remaining high school classes.
 College credit is received upon satisfactory completion of the College courses.

-Late Registration - Registration for courses in a given semester after the period specified in the College calendar.
+Late Registration - Registration for courses in a given semester after the period specified in the Morris Brown College calendar.